ga-curriculum/security-research-lab/compile-a-comprehensive-report/README.md

   <span class="subhead">Compile a Comprehensive Report</span>
 </h1>

-**Learning objective:** By the end of this lesson, students will be able to combine research on the attack method and the investigation of the real-world incident into a comprehensive, well-structured report
+**Learning objective:** By the end of this lesson, students will be able to combine research on the attack method and the investigation of the real-world incident into a comprehensive, well-structured report.

 ## Setup